Sanja Ilić & Balkanika to represent Serbia in Lisbon!

 Sanja Ilić & Balkanika have won the Serbian national selection for the Eurovision Song Contest, 'Beovizija 2018' and will represent the country in Lisbon in May with the song 'Nova deca'.
 The winner was decided by a combination of jury and public votes.

 Beovizija 2018, the Serbian national selection for the Eurovision Song Contest, was produced by Radio Television of Serbia (RTS) and marked the first time in nine years that a national selection was held to determine the Serbian Eurovision entry.

 During the jury voting the songs Nova deca performed by Sanja Ilić & Balkanika and Pesma za tebe performed by Saška Janks were regularly fighting for first place.
 In the end though, it was Nova deca that emerged victorious after the public votes were announced.

 1) Sanja Ilić & Balkanika - Nova deca

 3) Dušan Svilar - Pod krošnjom bagrema

 Sanja Ilić & Balkanika have experienced increasing popularity as a band recently but have also sought to further the popularity of Balkan music over the last few years.

 Lead composer Aleksandar Sanja Ilić ensures that the group assembles musicians who play old instruments from the Balkans, trying to blend them into a modern pop-rock sound.

 The musical style of Balkanika can be described as an original sound combined with the elements of the world music.
-The group have performed around the world and their entry for Eurovision 2018, Nova deca, translates as 'Our Children'.
+The group have performed around the world and their entry for Eurovision 2018, Nova deca, translates as 'New Children'.

 About the show